okamiraner/test/description.md

 ## Changing Temperature

-To change the temperature of  wine, sent a [POST /api/1/temperature](#tag/Temperature/operation/set_temperature) with desired temperature and intenacity update reports (optional).
+To change the temperature of  wine, send a [POST /api/1/temperature](#tag/Temperature/operation/set_temperature) with desired temperature and intensity update reports (optional).
 The decanter will emit reports on temperature updates and  the final report after the process is complete.

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'activationBorderColor': 'black', 'primaryColor': 'white', 'primaryBorderColor': 'black', 'background': 'white', 'noteBkgColor': 'white', 'noteBorderColor': 'black'}}}%%